Mercedes Moné: Early career (2010–2012)

 Varnado began training in 2008 with independent promotion Chaotic Wrestling in Woburn, Massachusetts.
-Among her trainers was Todd Smith, who is currently signed to WWE under the ring name Ivar; she has alluded to her training regimen being harsh.
+Among her trainers was fellow future WWE wrestler Todd "Ivar" Smith; she has alluded to her training regimen being harsh.
 Varnado made her debut on August 8, 2010, working under the ring name "Mercedes KV".
 Her first official match, put together by Smith, was a tag-team bout at the National Guard Armory in Quincy, Massachusetts, before a crowd of roughly 70 people.
 Varnado spent the next two years wrestling in the independent circuit, primarily for Chaotic Wrestling, New England Championship Wrestling (NECW), and the National Wrestling Alliance (NWA).
 She recounts being highly self-critical and competitive in her performances.

 In December 2011, Varnado won the Chaotic Wrestling Women's Championship by defeating Alexxis in a "I Quit" match.
 She held the title for 378 days, vacating it in December 2012 after signing a contract with WWE.